vittee/reloc/README.md

 - `reason` **(optional)** - The reason for the disconnection

 ### `move`
-Disconnect up to 10 users from all voice channels.
+Move up to 10 users into a new voice channel

 ```
 /reloc move